 Whether you’re hoping to build a new business or just earn some extra income, freelancing around full-time employment can be a great option.
 It means you can test your ideas, or supplement your wages, without the risk of going all-in on self-employment.
 But there are some pitfalls to watch out for.

 Freelancing around a full-time job or starting a side business can let you save for a more permanent switch in the future.
-And you can work on your sales and marketing to build up a list of regular clients or customers, invest in start-up costs, and begin building a future without having to cover all of your personal costs straight away.
+You can work on your sales and marketing to build up a list of regular clients or customers, invest in start-up costs, and begin building a future without having to cover all of your personal costs straight away.
 Which can be hugely reassuring if you have family to support or significant financial commitments in place.

 But you need to be aware of the legal, financial and personal implications.
 Otherwise, it could cause some serious issues for you, your family, and your career.